Nikoscocos/nikitOS/README.md

 Found a terrible code or have an idea for a pull request?<br>Feel free to submit your pull request.

+Found an error or bug?<br>Throw it in issues!

 Let's develop this web operating system together!